Faith should be defined as knowing that God sees us in the chaos.” ~Harry Schaumburg

 To earn trust back there must be a constant consideration of the other person’s feelings.
 Ann was mostly great about checking in with the impact of her decisions on me.
 She told a new company that she wouldn't travel out of town for training when it was generally expected that a new employee would go to the home office for a week for training.
 She also told a male co-worker no about sharing rides to and from work even though they were driving thirty miles along the same road to work.
 Considering my feelings in this way helped me to begin to believe that my soul really did matter to her and helped to incrementally restore trust.

 At this point in the marriage there are no guarantees trust will be rebuilt.
 This can be frustrating and freeing.
 It was helpful for us to discuss with our counselor the harsh realities of a broken marriage.
-If this isn't done separation can sit out there like a magic elixir instead of the painful creator of a new set of problems that it can be.
+If this isn't done separation can sit out there like a magic elixir instead of the painful creator of a new set of problems that it is.
 During the initial crisis period is no time to make a decision of this magnitude though naive friends may be in your ear encouraging you to move all sorts of unhelpful directions.

 The process of restoring trust is a gradual process like the gradual lengthening of days following the darkest day of winter.
 It's probably more like the darkest day in northern Alaska.
 This isn't as concrete as dealing with the anger, obsession or depression.
 Though there isn't a total clear distinction, anger and pain need to be dealt with first.
 Or rather, dealing with anger and pain are part of the initial elements of rebuilding trust.